EnnLier/IMU_Motion_Classification/README.md

 # IMU_Motion_Classification
 The goal of this project is to determine skateboard stunts based on IMU data.
 The movement of the board is measured with up to two [Bosch BNO055](#bosch_bno055) IMUs, which are each mounted on an [Adafruit-Feather-Express](#adafruit-feather-express).
 To evaluate the data offline, the microcontroller is connected to a PC.
 This project contains a windows [driver](#ble-driver), which can connect to the microcontroller via Bluetooth Low Energy.
 After a connection is established, the GUI provides the possibility to plot (in GUI), save (local) and stream (via TCP) the incoming data.
-This project also provides a live [visualization](#visualization) of the measurments.
+This project also provides a live [visualization](#visualization) of the measurments in Unity.

 ## Hardware
 ### Adafruit Feather Express